d2l-ai/d2l-en/chapter_linear-networks/weight-decay.md

 ## Summary

 * Regularization is a common method for dealing with overfitting.
-It adds a penalty term to the loss function on the training set to reduce the complexity of the learned model.
+Classical regularization techniques add a penalty term to the loss function (when training) to reduce the complexity of the learned model.
 * One particular choice for keeping the model simple is weight decay using an $\ell_2$ penalty.
 This leads to weight decay in the update steps of the learning algorithm.
 * The weight decay functionality is provided in optimizers from deep learning frameworks.
 * Different sets of parameters can have different update behaviors within the same training loop.